 They will also be your main choice for the return trip to the airport, as the metered taxis are not available outside the airport.
 My price to the airport, purchased at a travel agent, was THB700 for a similar Toyota Corolla.
 Cars arranged by your hotel will typically more expensive.

 If you are on a budget, you can find several booths inside and outside the terminal offering shared Minivan rides, starting at around THB200.
 That sounds great, just realize that you might be in for a very long trip.
 With up to 15 people in the van, there will be a lot of stops along the way and your ride can take up to 3 hours!
+Some companies add a stop to sell you tours or to fill up gas, adding more time to the trip.
 Unless you are a solo traveler on a tight budget, I wouldn’t recommend it.

 grab ride hailing service has arrived on Phuket, but it is not the solution to the dreaded situation, as it has in many other places with dysfunctional public transport.
 Indeed, they seem to be part of the problem in return for being allowed to operate: grab cars are even more expensive than the fixed fee taxis.
 I was shocked to see that a ride with grab that will cost $2-3 anywhere else in South East Asia (except Singapore) will cost $30 on Phuket!
 The situation is so bizarre that often the larger grab XL (vans) or grab premium (limousine) have the same price or are less than a regular grab car!